Current from April 2014

 Wrote bash and PL/SQL scripts to support application data flows

 Student System Administrator

-Configured two Beowulf clusters and created education materials for Computer Science curriculum use
+Created education materials and configured two Beowulf clusters for Computer Science curriculum use.

 M.S., Computer Science

 I am a research developer with experience writing C and Python back-ends, storing telemetry data in noSQL databases, and writing web front-ends using JS frameworks.